Menu Close

 Polygala is banned in New Zealand ~ why not Australia?

 With so many coastal ecosystems under threat from urbanisation, stopping new sources of potential weed invasion, such as from plant sales, should be a high priority.
-Polygla can thrive inland also, so a ban on Polygala sales has the potential to minimise new invasive sources across a broad spectrum of Australia’s landscape.
+Polygala can thrive inland also, so a ban on Polygala sales has the potential to minimise new invasive sources across a broad spectrum of Australia’s landscape.

 CSIRO research concluded: “There is high risk of P. myrtifolia further invading sensitive ecosystems because of its high germination success.
 Preventing seed dispersal and ensuring seedlings are controlled on emergence are critical to reducing its impact.
 We recommend that the cultivation and sale of this species should be prohibited across Australia to prevent further spread.”